Dear J,

 Dear Sylvie,

-I started to write this e-mail the day before yesterday. and was too tired to finish it. in between I experienced a very bad situation. and it is a huge contrast, to the easy start of this mail., so you are warned... but I didn't want to rewrite the whole beginning. this is how I started the day before yesterday:
+I started writing this email the day before yesterday.
+And was too tired to finish it.
+In between, I experienced a very bad situation, which is a stark contrast to the easy start of this email, so you are warned... but I didn't want to rewrite the whole beginning.
+This is how I started the day before yesterday:

 I know all the places so well and pass them almost daily.